 Skerries Team’s Emergency Rescue Vehicles

 The team’s current response vehicles include a Toyota Hilux 4WD, Isuzu D-Max 4WD & Polaris Ranger all terrain vehicle.
-These three vehicles are used to respond to all incidents and carry the full kit of rescue equipment.
+These three vehicles are used for search and rescue operations (SAR) and carry the full kit of rescue equipment.